7x11x13/selenium-wire-2/README.rst

 .. code:: python

-    from seleniumwire import webdriver  # Import from seleniumwire
+    from seleniumwire2 import webdriver  # Import from seleniumwire

     # Create a new instance of the Chrome driver
     driver = webdriver.Chrome()